natiabe1264/airbnb-clone-project/README.md

 - A **payment** is linked to a **booking**.
 - A **review** is written by a **user** for a **property**.

+## ✨ Feature Breakdown

+This section outlines the core features of the Airbnb Clone project and their role in delivering a robust booking platform.

+### 👤 User Management
+Handles registration, authentication, and profile management for users.
+This feature ensures secure access to the platform and differentiates between guests and hosts.

+### 🏘️ Property Management
+Allows hosts to create, update, and manage their property listings.
+Each property includes details such as location, description, pricing, and availability.

+### 📆 Booking System
+Enables guests to browse available properties, make reservations, and manage booking details.
+This feature supports check-in/check-out tracking and prevents scheduling conflicts.

+### 💳 Payment Processing
+Processes transactions related to bookings, ensuring secure and accurate payment handling.
+This includes tracking payment status and recording transaction data.

+### ⭐ Review System
+Allows guests to leave feedback on their stays by submitting reviews and ratings.
+This builds trust and transparency between users and hosts.

+### 📚 API Documentation
+Provides clear, standardized documentation for all REST and GraphQL API endpoints using the OpenAPI standard.
+This improves usability and integration for frontend and third-party developers.

+### ⚙️ Data Optimization
+Implements indexing and caching strategies to enhance performance and reduce server load.
+This ensures smooth and efficient data retrieval across the application.

 ---